 Michael is broadly educated and experienced in a variety of subjects, including soil science, hydrology, watershed management, forest ecology, wildland civil engineering, fish passage, climate change mitigation and adaptation, and environmental monitoring systems.
 He worked for the research and development branch of the US Forest Service for 33 years before retiring from the Redwood Sciences Lab in 2012.
-He is currently an adjunct professor and lecturer in the Forestry and Wildland Sciences Departement and Environmental Resource Engineering Department at Humboldt State University.
+He is currently an adjunct professor and lecturer in the Forestry and Wildland Sciences Departement and lecturer in Environmental Resource Engineering Department at Humboldt State University.
 He is a longtime member of the Forest Management Committee for the Arcata Community Forest, and a member of the Boards of Directors of the Smith River Alliance and the Trust for Working Lands.

 He is currently the principal at MJ Furniss and Associates, engaged in a wide range of consulting both in the US and internationally.
 Michael intermittently teaches at Humboldt State University in Forestry/Watershed and Environmental Engineering.
 He will teach the upper-division/graduate “Climate Change and Land Use” course (458/558) in the Fall of 2019.

 He is dedicated to the accurate dissemination of earth and ecological science through innovative presentations, web products, publications, and workshops.
 During his time with the US Forest Service, Michael received 4 national awards, including the Chief’s Award for Excellence in Science and Technology, and was the second recipient of the Wagon Wheel Gap Award (best research hydrologist).
 Michael holds B.S. and M.S. degrees from the University of California at Berkeley in Soil Science and Forest Soils and Watershed Management.